-With the help of green economy approaches, key public sector actors are strengthened in their capacity to implement SDGs and NDCs more coherently.
-Their experiences are communicated internationally and have a signal effect.
+The project uses green economy approaches to strengthen the capacities of key public sector actors to implement SDGs and NDCs more systematically.
+The experiences made are communicated internationally and have a signal effect.

-The project supports exchanges between international institutions in the field of an inclusive green economy, playing a significant role in forming the Partners for Inclusive Green Economy.
-By enabling stakeholders to pool their resources more effectively, this partnership aims to accelerate economic transformation in countries and regions.
-To this end, the partners presented a joint position paper in July 2019 offering guidance for an ongoing structural transition.
-In June 2020, a document detailing the priorities for green measures to support the recovery of the economy after COVID-19 was published.
+- The project played a significant role in forming the Partners for Inclusive Green Economy, which aims to pool resources more effectively and thus accelerate global and regional economic transformation.
+To this end, the partners presented a joint position paper in July 2019 offering guidance for a long-term structural transition.
+In June 2020, a document detailing the priorities for green recovery from COVID-19 was published.

 - To strengthen international knowledge exchange, the project supported a GGKP series of web seminars in 2020 on the topic of ‘Sustainability after COVID-19’.
 It also teamed up with GFPN to organise a seminar on ‘Fiscal Policies to Green the Recovery’ and a further seminar on green workplaces in South Africa and Argentina.
 In a virtual storytelling process, people from four partner countries shared personal stories of shaping a green economy in their respective environment.